gardener/gardener/docs/usage/shoot_info_configmap.md

 ## Overview

-Gardenlet maintains a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) inside the Shoot cluster that contains information about the cluster itself.
+The gardenlet maintains a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) inside the Shoot cluster that contains information about the cluster itself.
 The ConfigMap is named `shoot-info` and located in the `kube-system` namespace.

 ## Fields